7 Linear regression with a single predictor

 The correlation value has no units and will not be affected by a linear change in the units (e.g., going from inches to centimeters).

-No straight line is a good fit for any of the datasets represented in Figure 7.12.
+No straight line is a good fit for any of the datasets represented in Figure 7.11.
 Try drawing nonlinear curves on each plot.
-Once you create a curve for each, describe what is important in your fit.75
+Once you create a curve for each, describe what is important in your fit.4

-The scatterplots below display the relationships between various crop yields in countries.
+The plot below displays the relationships between various crop yields in countries.
 In the plots, each point represents a different country.
 The x and y variables represent the proportion of total yield in the last 50 years which is due to that crop type.
+If a country did not produce a particular crop, it has been removed from the plot (so different plots may have different numbers of dots, each corresponding to one country).

 Order the six scatterplots from strongest negative to strongest positive linear relationship.